The King reigned in June.

 Mariners ace Felix Hernandez was picked as the American League pitcher of the month for the fourth time in his career after going 3-1 with a 1.22 ERA in six June starts.

-Hernandez struck out 54 and walked just six in 44 1/3 innings.
+Hernandez struck out 54 and walked just six in 441/3 innings in June.
 He also permitted only 26 hits while holding opponents to a .170/.201/.210 slash (batting average, on-base percentage and slugging percentage).

-His big June boosted his season totals to 10-2 with a 2.10 ERA in 18 starts and 137 strikeouts in 128 1/3 innings.
+Hernandez is 10-2 overall with a 2.10 ERA in 18 starts.
+He also has 137 strikeouts in 1281/3 innings.
 He ranks second among AL pitchers in victories, innings, strikeouts and ERA.

 No other Mariners pitcher has ever won the award more than twice.